magento/magento2-functional-testing-framework/docs/troubleshooting.md

 #### Reason

-Use of PhantomJS is not actually supported by the MFTF.
+Use of PhantomJS is not supported by the MFTF.

 #### Solution